 There are all kinds of ways you can do this, but one of the best methods is to take a look at your site design and find areas of improvement.
 Ensure that the design is appealing and attractive, but also functional, with clearly marked buttons and categories for simple navigation.

 2. Make it Mobile-Friendly

-It doesn’t matter whether they’re looking for essay writing service reviews or household appliances, people do a lot of shopping and browsing on their mobile devices like smartphones and tablets nowadays, and you have to be able to meet their needs.
+It doesn’t matter whether they’re looking for eco-friendly products or household appliances, people do a lot of shopping and browsing on their mobile devices like smartphones and tablets nowadays, and you have to be able to meet their needs.